-* Low-fat cheese can also help promote sleep.
+* Low-fat cheese can also help promote bedtime.
 Whole grain pasta with a little Parmesan, for example, may be a good night-time meal.

 3. Time your Exercise Better!

 Exercise can indeed affect your sleep, and not always for the better.
-How, when, and where you exercise all have an impact on your sleep quality.
+How, when, and where you exercise all have an impact on the quality of your rest.